August 25, 2016

-In short, metadata are important.
-I like to answer this “what is metadata” question as such: metadata are a shorthand representation of the data to which they refer.
+In short, metadata is important.
+I like to answer this "what is metadata" question as such: metadata is a shorthand representation of the data to which they refer.
 If we use analogies, we can think of metadata as references to data.
 Think about the last time you searched Google.
 That search started with the metadata you had in your mind about something you wanted to find.
-You may have began with a word, phrase, meme, place name, slang or something else.
+You may have begun with a word, phrase, meme, place name, slang or something else.
 The possibilities for describing things seems endless.
 Certainly metadata schema can be simple or complex, but they all have some things in common.

 I am not that old, but I am old enough to remember doing my job without digital aids.
 In the early 90s, I was a (then) young archaeologist working for Battelle Pacific Northwest Laboratory on the Hanford Project.
 Hanford is the US extraction facility for weapons grade plutonium.
 It was also where the United States processed enriched Uranium for the bombs dropped on Nagasaki and Hiroshima in 1945.
 Enrico Fermi had a lab there and the US Department of Energy saw this facility as having historical significance.
 There is a point to this anecdote.
 In 1992 and 1993, we had basic tcp/ip, but we did not have the array of digital tools we have today.

 Provenance was the word used back then to describe the origins and the nature of objects.
 If I unearth an artifact and I take it out of its context, that is, I remove it from the site, what would happen to its scientific value?
 That depends on how well I describe that provenance and if I use the right keywords and organizational principles that are used to categorize, describe, analyze and curate similar objects and artifacts.
 This is why looting of archaeological sites is so damaging.
 Not only is the object lost but even if recovered it has lost its provenance or meaning!